libretto-ai/openai-ts/README.md

 To use this library, you need to patch the openai library.
 This will time calls to OpenAI, and report them to Templatest.

 You'll need an API key from Templatest.
-Set it in the environment variable `PROMPT_API_KEY` or pass it directly to the `patch()` call.
+Set it in the environment variable `LIBRETTO_API_KEY` or pass it directly to the `patch()` call.
 You'll also probably want to name which template you are using.

 ```typescript
 import { patch, objectTemplate } from "@libretto/openai";